This is the multi-page printable view of this section. Click here to print.

 Alert Policy NameName of the alert policy

 Table.
-Alert Policy Details - Detailed Information Tab Items
+Alert Policy Details – Details Tab Items

-Notification Recipient ListUser ID, creation date, last login, status information
+Notification recipient listUser ID, creation date and time, last login, status information

-• Click the More button to change the notification status (activated/deactivated) for that user or delete the user
+• More button to click to change the notification status (enabled/disabled) for the user or delete the user

 DeleteDelete all selected users from the notification recipient list

-• Activated when you check the user to delete from the notification recipient list
+• Enabled when you check the users to delete from the notification recipient list

-MoreChange the notification status (activated/deactivated) for the selected user in the notification recipient list
+MoreChange the notification status (enable/disable) for the selected user in the notification recipient list

-• Activated when you check the user to change the status in the notification recipient list
+• When you check the user whose status you want to change in the notification recipient list, it becomes enabled

-• Select the user to add in the Add Notification Recipient popup window
+• Add Notification Recipient Select users to add in the popup window

 Table.
-Alert Policy Details - Notifications Tab Items
+Alarm Policy Details - Notification Tab Items

-• Only users with login history (users who have registered email, mobile phone number) can be added as notification recipients.
+• Only users with a login history (users who have registered an email or mobile phone number) can be added as notification recipients.

 • You can add up to 100 notification recipients.

-• If there is no user you want to add, you can create a user on the Create User page of the IAM service.
-For more information about creating a user, see Creating a User.
+• If there is no user to add, you can create a user on the IAM service’s User Creation page.
+For detailed information on creating users, see Create User.

-• The notification method (E-mail or SMS) can be changed by selecting the notification target as Service > Alert on the Notification Settings page.
-For more information about notification settings, see Checking Notification Settings.
+• The notification delivery method (E-mail or SMS) can be changed on the Notification Settings page after selecting the notification target as Service > Alert.
+For more details on notification settings, see Check Notification Settings.

 Alert History

-• Click View Details to view detailed information of that alert history and source code in JSON format
+• Click View Details to view the detailed information of the alarm history and the source code in JSON format

-View DetailsCan view detailed information of alert history and source code in JSON format
+View DetailsYou can view detailed alarm history information and the source code in JSON format

 Table.
 Alert Policy Details - Alert History Tab Items